roydegeest/rakwireless-docs/docs/Product-Categories/WisBee/RAK4200-Breakout-Board/Datasheet/README.md

 ---

-# RAK4200 Breakout Module Datasheet
+# RAK4200 WisBee™ Breakout Module Datasheet

 <rk-img
   src="/assets/images/wisbee/rak4200-breakout-board/datasheet/rak4200-breakout-module.png"
   width="50%"
-  caption="RAK4200 Breakout Module"
+  caption="RAK4200 WisBee™ Breakout Module"
 />

 ## Product Description

-**RAK4200 Breakout Module** is specifically designed to allow easy excess to the pins on the module in order to simplify development and testing.
+**RAK4200 WisBee™ Breakout Module** is specifically designed to allow easy excess to the pins on the module in order to simplify development and testing.
 The breakout board utilized is of an Xbee form factor and its main purpose is to allow the RAK4200 stamp module form factor pinout to be transferred to 2.54mm headers.

 The module itself has the RAK4200 at its core, integrating an **STM32L071 MCU** and an **SX1276 LoRa® chip**.
 It has Ultra-Low Power Consumption of 1.5uA in sleep mode and high LoRa® output power (19dBm) in work mode.